imAsparky/cookiecutter-py3-package/README.rst

 #.
 Auto-release to PyPI_ when you push a new tag to main (optional).
 Coming soon.
 #.
 Use commit tags to release to Test-PyPi_.
 Coming soon.
 #.
 An optional Command line interface using Click or Argparse.
+#.
+An option to initialise your local git repository, add files and create the
+   first commit automatically.
+Also if you have opted to use the Conventional-Commits_ style git commit message template, cookiecutter will simultaneously add it to your local git config file.

 .. _Cookiecutter: https://github.com/cookiecutter/cookiecutter
 .. _cookiecutter-pypackage: https://github.com/audreyfeldroy/cookiecutter-pypackage